Year 1 - Autumn Term

 -A family of number sentences can be written from a set of three related numbers

-We will learn about the different seasons and the behaviour of evergreen and carnivorous trees.
+We will learn about behaviour of evergreen and carnivorous trees.
 We will be looking at food and where it comes from- the food chain.
 We will be discussing food hygiene.
 We will discuss why the fire spread so quickly through buildings in the Great Fire of London, looking at the materials.

 We will be learning about the Queen and the Royal Family and discussing family trees.
 We will be making timelines of key dates.
 We will also be finding out about the capital city, its history, its landmarks and The Great Fire of London.